 The purpose of this program is to help the individual improve his or her skills and knowledge of beekeeping by testing on a continuous basis, and to increase the effectiveness of the WV Beekeepers Association (WVBA) in providing resources to both the general public and the beekeeping community.
 This three-tiered certification process is not a requirement for anyone to have honeybees in the state of West Virginia or any other state.
 The West Virginia Master Beekeeper Program is sponsored by the WVBA and the program director is appointed by the executive board of the WVBA.

-Any individual with an interest in honeybees and beekeeping is invited to participate in this program.
+Any West Virginia Beekeepers Association member with an interest in honeybees and beekeeping is invited to participate in this program.
 All examinations will be given within the state.
-Candidates must have worked with honeybees for a minimum of 4 months to take the Apprentice level test.
+Candidates must have worked with honey bees for a minimum of 4 months to take the Apprentice level test.